Simple Guide to RC Gearing

 The photo above shows some markings on the spur gear; 83T, indicating it has 83 teeth.
 Pinion gears usually have the number etched on them too, but some manufacturers omit this.

-Low Gear: Quicker Acceleration, Lower Top Speed
+Quicker Acceleration, Lower Top Speed

-• Smallest pinion, largest spur gear.
+• Smaller pinion, larger spur gear.

 • High Torque, Low RPM